CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T003-SBS.md

           additionalImageTags: '$(Build.BuildNumber)
 ```

 6. Run the build.
-This builds and pushes a latest version to the GitHub Container registry.
+This builds and pushes the latest version to the GitHub Container registry.

 ## Adding Stages to the pipeline

 Now we have all steps (checkout, build and push) complete we can focus on deployment.
-But before we do that, we need to create 2 stages in our pipeline to distinguish between what is done during build and during deployment.
+But before we do that, we need to create 2 stages in our pipeline to distinguish between what is done during the build and deployment.

 1. Open the pipeline in edit mode, and add the following snippet to create 2 stages.
 A build stage, with the existing steps, and an empty deploy stage